pchampin/sophia_rs/book/src/ch01_getting_started.md

 # Getting Started

-Following a short example how to build a graph, mutate it and serialize it back.
+Below is a short example demonstrating how to build a graph, mutate it and serialize it back.

 Add the sophia crate to your dependencies in `Cargo.toml`